 Driveway problems that we repair using mud jacking include voids (air spaces) under driveways and driveway settlement.
 The most common cause of these problems is settlement of the underlying soil because it wasn’t packed down when the house was built or driveway was installed.
 Generally, it takes about 10 years for the backfill material to settle on its own after it is installed.
 Mud jacking and foam jacking tend to have slightly lower chances of resettlement than concrete replacement, which is the more common, and expensive, method for repairing sinking driveways.

-Generally, driveway repair using slab jacking and foam jacking costs around 1/2 the price of replacement.
-You may drive on driveways which have been lifting using mud jacking within a few hours of lifting, and you may drive on driveways which have been lifted using foam jacking immediately after the work is completed.
+Generally, driveway repair using slab jacking and foam jacking costs around 1/2 the price of replacement for driveway repair.
+You may drive on driveways which have been lifting using mud jacking within a few hours of lifting, and you may drive on driveways which have been lifted using foam jacking immediately after the driveway repair work is completed.